RedMotion: Motion Prediction via Redundancy Reduction: Method

-In addition to the road environment, we encode the past trajectory of the ego agent with a standard transformer encoder (Ego trajectory encoder in Figure \ref{fig:model-arch}).
-The ego trajectory encoder learns a semantic embedding per agent type, which is concatenated with a temporal encoding and the position relative to the current position of the ego agent.
+In addition to the road environment, we encode the past trajectory of the current agent with a standard transformer encoder (trajectory encoder in Figure \ref{fig:model-arch}).
+The trajectory encoder learns a semantic embedding per agent type, which is concatenated with both a temporal encoding and the relative position w.r.t.\ the current position.
 As temporal encoding, we use the number of time steps between the encoded time step and the time step at which the prediction starts.
-The trajectory embedding is fused with RED tokens via cross-attention.
-Query vectors are generated from the trajectory embedding and key and value vectors from the RED tokens.
-Finally, we use global average pooling over the feature dimension to reduce the input dimension for an MLP based motion head.
-This MLP head regresses 6 trajectory proposals and the corresponding confidences per agent.
+The concatenated embedding is then projected to the model dimension using a learned linear projection.